batcholi/Archean_wiki/src/components/energy/RTG.md

 # Additional Information

-In reality, the production of plutonium from uranium fuel is a complex and heavy industrial process.
-It requires advanced nuclear infrastructure and specialized facilities.
+In reality, processing plutonium from spent nuclear fuel is an extremely complex and demanding industrial operation, requiring advanced infrastructure and specialized facilities.
+For this reason, plutonium recovery and reprocessing are not currently supported in Archean.

-However, the current process is intentionally more demanding than previous game versions, making RTGs less trivial to obtain while remaining accessible.
+Instead, RTGs use a simplified form of plutonium specifically produced for energy generation.
+While this alternative remains easier to handle than real-world plutonium, its production is intentionally more challenging than in previous versions of the game, making RTGs less trivial to obtain while still accessible to advanced players.